Updated May 2014

 -being brought back to the resort by minivan.
 You’ll arrive late in the afternoon, and it will be too late to go somewhere else, so you’ll have to spend one more night in Khao Lak.

-Prices mentioned above are subject to change.
+All prices quoted above can be subject to change.

 Possible daytrip destionations could be: